TYPOGRAPHIC DESIGN IV

 Students are required to follow the creative process (1.
 Debriefing, 2.
 Research, 3.
 Organize Research, 4.
 Ideation, and 5.
 Execution) which will be described in the first class, and record the process in the process book.
 The process book will help students to be more aware of the process, and help them apply creative tools and methods more consciously.

-Students will be required to submit the process book for all assignments at the end of the semester.
+Students will be required to submit the process book for all projects at the end of the semester.

 Students will work on four assignments during the semester.
 Each assignment is designed to address a specific aspect of typographic design, and help students progressively acquire advanced knowledge and skills in the handling of typography.